Hosting and bandwidth provided by MacAce.net.

 Visually, it is not possible to differentiate between the two configurations with 3G capability.
 It also can be easy to mistake iPad 2 models for other iPad models.

-The iPad 2 models can be differentiated by other identifiers as well, such as the order number, which can be located by selecting the Settings app and pressing General > About and scrolling down to what is specified as "Model" within the iOS.
+The iPad 2 models can be differentiated by other identifiers as well, such as the Order Number, which can be located by opening the Settings app and pressing General > About and scrolling to what is specified as "Model" within the iOS.
 For example, the Wi-Fi only configurations of the iPad 2 in black with 16 GB of storage is MC769LL.

-To pinpoint a specific iPad 2 by a variety of different identifiers -- including the last four characters of its serial number -- please refer to EveryiPad.com's Ultimate iLookup feature as well as the EveryMac app.
+To pinpoint a specific iPad 2 by a variety of different identifiers -- including the last four characters of its Serial Number -- please refer to EveryiPad.com's Ultimate iLookup feature as well as the EveryMac app available for iOS 5 or later and Android.

 Original & Current Pricing Differences